James Stewart, Duke of Ross

-Titles and offices
+Life

 He was made Marquess of Ormond at his baptism.
 He was created Earl of Ross in 1481 after that title was forfeited to the crown by John, Lord of the Isles.

 Of his father's three sons, James of Ross was the favourite.
-James III even tried to marry him to Edward IV's daughter, Catherine of York.
+James III tried to marry him to Edward IV's daughter, Catherine of York.
 This increasing preference shown to James of Ross was a factor in the rebellion of his elder brother (the future James IV) against their father; and later, as king, James IV was suspicious of his brother's loyalty.

-Nonetheless, when the elder James succeeded to the crown in 1488, he raised James of Ross's title to Duke of Ross, aged 12.
+Nonetheless, when the elder James succeeded to the crown in 1488, he raised James of Ross's title to Duke of Ross.

 Around May 1497, his brother the King nominated James of Ross (then 21 years old) to be Archbishop of St Andrews.
 King James thought that would keep James of Ross from rebelling against him.
-Also, James of Ross was a minor, and so the revenues of the archbishopric would be controlled by King James.
+At that time, James of Ross was a minor, and so the revenues of the archbishopric would be controlled by King James.

 James of Ross also became Lord Chancellor of Scotland in 1502.